By Kathryn Kosmides

 The chaos on an event floor can seem, well chaotic, but you can make sense of this mess with a little studying.

 Research the schedule to know when keynote speakers will be presenting or big brands will reveal new technology, then implement this information into your team’s agenda for the event.
-Maybe a team member or two can be designated networkers at the keynote, for example.
-Get a feel for the general layout of the event and see how your trade show booth location is situated in relation to major traffic areas.
+For example, maybe a team member or two can be designated networkers at the keynote.
+Get a feel for the general layout of the event and see how your booth location is situated in relation to major traffic areas.
 It will also be helpful to know where concessions and bathrooms are located, as well as the location of your competitors’ booths.
 The better feel you have for the event’s layout, the more prepared your team will be to capture prospects and convert them.

 The infamous A pattern is a good go-to if you’re not sure where to place your booth.
 A secret hack is to go one step farther and find the “overlapping As” when choosing the best trade show booth location.
 You’ll find that the best booth location might seriously surprise you and your team when using this methodology.